Carole Highlands, Maryland: Public libraries

 The closest public library to Carole Highlands is the Takoma Park Library.
 This library is at Philadelphia and Maple Avenues, about one and a half miles west of Carole Highlands via bicycle paths and residential streets.
 The Takoma Park Library is a department of the City of Takoma Park, and is the only independent (not county-run) municipal library in the state of Maryland.
 It has a children's book room, an adults' book room and a periodicals reading area.
 Residents of the City of Takoma Park automatically have borrowing privileges, and Prince George's County residents may obtain full borrowing privileges for an annual fee of $10.

 The second closest public library to Carole Highlands is the Hyattsville Library.
 This library is on Adelphi Road to the east of the Prince George's Plaza shopping mall, about two miles (3 km) east of Carole Highlands via MD-212 and MD-410.
 It has a children's book room, an adults' book room, a computer area and a periodicals reading area.
 The Hyattsville Library is also the site of the Maryland Room, decorated in the style of a parlor in a Colonial manor house of the 18th century and housing a historical and genealogical collection that focuses on Maryland.

-Current issues of interest to residents

-Purple Line and associated development

-One issue of interest to Carole Highlands residents is the status of the Purple Line transit project.